Deadlifts Aren't Just Good For Gains, They're Good For Health

 Simple daily tasks were now painful.
 I couldn't perform the big lifts in the gym.
 My quality of life was being hindered.

 I consulted with my good friend, Dr. Stuart Hui at Paradigm Performance in Elgin, IL.
-He is a movement specialist with a background in pain mediation.
+He is a movement specialist with a background in pain medication.
 I started on a rigorous program to fix my back, fix my life, and add more years to my competitive-career as a professional bodybuilder.

 We went into the program using variations of the squat and deadlift, eventually working up to the conventional deadlift to fix my back.

 Wait, the deadlift to FIX my back?

 Yes!
 The deadlift is the ultimate lower back, glutes and overall body exercise.
 It is right up there with the squat.
 It works everything, and I mean everything.